MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/dev-itpro/wallets.md

 The following limitations don't have a planned fix date.

 - If the **Enable use of non-recurring tokens in Commerce** feature isn't enabled, then the wallet can only be used for customer order deposits.
 The wallet can't be used to authorize the remaining balance on the customer order.
-- Cashiers can't map a button on POS to a specific wallet payment method (for example, Alipay) which would display the Alipay specific QR code on payment terminal, which prevents the customer having to manually select the wallet from the list of supported wallets on the PIN pad.
+- Cashiers can't map a button on POS to a specific wallet payment method (for example, Alipay), which would display the wallet payment method-specific QR code on the payment terminal.
+This limitation means that customers must manually select the wallet from the list of supported wallets on the PIN pad.

 ## Other payment enhancements enabled by the wallet payment support feature